KyleNeece/KyleNeece.github.io/content/index.md

 ---
 **Note**: This website is a full composition of all my notes about my DND campaign(s).

 1/21/25 - Spoilers have been marked down.
-HowI am relearning about Plugins for stat blocks so some statblocks will not be present
+However am relearning about Plugins for stat blocks so some statblocks will not be present

 **For UVM 2024-2025 Campaign**